-When opening a swap free account do make sure you are eligible though and can prove it.
-Else you can find your account is frozen along with any funds in it.
+When opening a swap free account don’t forget to check for any eligibility conditions.
 Many people open swap free accounts to avoid interest.
 However what they don’t realize is that a markup is added instead to the spread – so overall it is unlikely to reduce trading fees.

 9. Tools and Features

 Broker platforms vary enormously in the amount and sophistication of tools they provide.
 At a bare minimum, the platform should provide a decent charting system supporting technical analysis functions and access to financial news and research.